Some ergodic properties of metrics on hyperbolic groups: Introduction and Statement of the main results

 \section{Introduction and Statement of the main results}

 Closed Riemannian manifolds of strictly negative curvature have been extensively studied in geometry and dynamics.
 The geodesic flow on the unit tangent bundle to such a manifold has many invariant probability measures, among which there is a unique one of maximal entropy.
-This measure, constructed independently by R.Bowen and G.A.Margulis is closely related to the Patterson-Sullivan measures on the boundary of the universal covering of the manifold, acted upon by the fundamental group of the manifold.
+This measure, constructed independently by Bowen and Margulis, is closely related to the Patterson--Sullivan measures on the boundary of the universal covering of the manifold, acted upon by the fundamental group of the manifold.

-In this paper we consider a broader class of dynamical systems $\Gamma\acts (\bG,[\PSnu])$, where $\Gamma$ is a Gromov-hyperbolic group, $\bG$ is its boundary, and $[\PSnu]$ is a Patterson-Sullivan measure class associated to a geometry on $\Gamma$ taken from a large family that includes geometric context as above, word metrics, Green metrics etc. (see Setup~\ref{setup} below).
+In this paper we consider a broader class of dynamical systems $\Gamma\acts (\bG,[\PSnu])$, where $\Gamma$ is a Gromov hyperbolic group, $\bG$ is its boundary, and $[\PSnu]$ is a Patterson--Sullivan measure class associated to a geometry on $\Gamma$ taken from a large family that includes geometric context as above, word metrics, Green metrics etc. (see Setup~\ref{setup} below).
 We shall prove several ergodicity properties in this broader context, generalizing some known results and obtaining some results that are new even in the context of negatively curved manifolds (Theorem~\ref{T:rSAT}, Corollaries~\ref{C:WM} and \ref{C:induced}).

-\begin{setup}[Coarse-geometric framework] {}\\ Let $\Gamma$ be a countable group acting properly and cocompactly on a Gromov-hyperbolic, quasi-convex (a.k.a. quasi-ruled), proper, metric space $(M,d_M)$.
-Such $\Gamma$ is a Gromov-hyperbolic group.
-The boundary $\partial\Gamma\simeq \partial M$ is a compact metrizable space with a natural $\Gamma$-action by homeomorphisms.
-Consider the left-invariant metric $d$ on $\Gamma$, defined by restricting $d_M$ to a $\Gamma$-orbit of some point $o\in M$:
+\begin{setup}[Coarse-geometric framework] {}\\ Let $\Gamma$ be a non-elementary Gromov-hyperbolic group acting faithfully on its boundary $\bG$.
+Consider a proper and cocompact isometric $\Gamma$-action on a quasi-convex Gromov-hyperbolic metric space $(M,d_M)$, and the left-invariant pseudo-metric $d$ on $\Gamma$, defined by restricting $d_M$ to a $\Gamma$-orbit of some point $o\in M$: